nikhil/nikhil.github.io/_posts/2014-09-26-Adding-Weather-and-Gmail-info-to-my-i3-Status.markdown

   count: 6

 ---
 Today I decided to use a program known as `i3blocks` to customize my `i3status`.
-It allows me to run outputs of scripts and colorize sections as well.<br>
+It allows me to run outputs of scripts and colorize sections as well.

 ##Installing and configuring i3bars

 First you need to install i3bars:

 {% highlight java linenos %}